 Jeff said it felt like forever before emergency personnel started to arrive, including the ambulance and fire department.
 It took them over two hours to cut me out of the Volkswagen Beetle, and by that time an airlift had arrived to take me to the hospital.
 If I had been conscious, I would have been crying for Jeff and Mel, who were taken by ambulance without me.
 I would have been terrified about what was happening to me.
 Or maybe I would have enjoyed the majestic view of the dunes with Lake Michigan beyond, but I have no memory of those moments.

 When the helicopter arrived at Hackley Hospital, according to Jeff, the doctors took one look at me and said there was no way a small-town hospital like theirs had the resources to keep me alive through the night.
-So, there was another airlift, to Blodgett Hospital in Grand Rapids, where there was a little bit of hope, but only a little, of keeping me alive.
+So there was another airlift, to Blodgett Hospital in Grand Rapids, where there was a little bit of hope, but only a little, of keeping me alive.
 The hospital room I ended up in there would be my home for months.

-The doctors had kept Jeff and Mel at Hackley Hospital, miles away from me, recovering from stitches and all the injuries they sustained.
+The doctors had kept Jeff and Mel at Hackley Hospital, miles away from me, recovering from stitches and all the injuries they had sustained.
 The nurses and doctors wouldn’t tell him what had happened to me, and there were times when he believed I hadn’t survived.
 But when his parents finally told him I was at Blodgett and had woken up, he decided he had to come to see me.
 A nurse came into his room to find him taking the IV out of his arm.

 “You aren’t strong enough to leave yet.
 We expect you to be here for at least ten days, and you haven’t even had four days to recover.”